jadijadi/lpic1book/1011_determine_and_configure_hardware_settings.md

 Every other device has its own ID which can be used to *identify* it.

 ## hotplug
-Hotplug is when you insert a hardware into a running computer and coldplug is when you have to turn your computer off when installing a hardware.
-USB devices are hotpluggale while PCI cards should be coldplugged.
+Hotplug is when you insert a hardware into a running computer and coldplug is when you have to turn your computer off to install a hardware.
+USB devices are hot pluggable while PCI cards should be cold-plugged.

 .